Milian0402/codex-idea/README.md

   - short description/subtitle under each thread title
   - adjustable thread-title font weight

-7. **Pull Request Company Skills Radar**
+7. **Pull Request For Company Skills**
-- Goal: track pull-request workflow at the team level (not only individual level) and suggest process changes.
+- Goal: track workflow at the team level (not only individual level) and suggest process changes.
-- What the mock demonstrates:
-  - team-level PR metrics (open PRs, review lag, merged count)
-  - shared skill adoption and knowledge spread signals
-  - health status per team
-  - prioritized suggestions for what to change next based on optimization goal

 8. **Plan Question UX**
 - Goal: make plan questions easier to answer by exposing both intent and rationale inline.